EOSIO/eosio-explorer/docs/pages/interact/push-action-page.md

 In this panel, you can fully specify the manner in which you wish to push an action.
 There are four required things to specify in this panel:

-1. The smart contract containing the action you wish to pull
+1. The smart contract containing the action you wish to push
 2. The specific action from the smart contract
 3. The permission/actor who will sign the action
 4. The payload containing arguments corresponding to the parameters of the action